SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/heroku.md

    -----> Attaching sumologic-test-horizontal-9854... done
    ```

+   You can also run ```heroku drains``` or ```heroku drains --json``` command to find the name of an existing Sumo Logic add-on for an app which can be attached to a new app.

-   Now you can ccess Sumo Logic via the CLI:
+   Now you can access Sumo Logic via the CLI:
    ```
    $ heroku addons:open sumologic
    Opening sumologic for sharp-mountain-4005